typesafedev/DDDTypescriptTalk/4BLOBA.md

 # Typescript is known for being a good frontend language

-## Refer to Angular, React and other js frontend frameeworks
+## Refer to Angular, React and other js frontend frameworks

 ## But it is also good for